homekube/homekube/docs/nfs.md

 ### Preparing the server

-**Skip this section** if you have a nfs server in your local network with storage available.
+**Skip this section** if you already have a nfs server in your local network with storage available.

 ```bash